 - Another case is Nigeria.
 In 2010, the Prosecutor found that there was sufficient reasonable evidence to believe that Boko Haram had committed acts that could be considered crimes against humanity.
 Since then, the preliminary investigation is currently in phase three of admissibility.
 But beyond the Prosecutor’s visits, the ICC’s actions have been timid, and meanwhile the violence grows, leaving more than 2000 victims this year alone.
 And it has only been two weeks.

 It is worth highlighting that responsibility for the success or failure of the Rome system depends on all the actors involved (principally States), and cannot be seen merely as a question of the Court or Prosecutor’s management.
 In fact, some of the most interesting current discussions regarding the ICC focus on this point, including the constructive and stimulating debate in the open Global Rights blog regarding questions of complementarity and the phrase “in the interest of justice” (in this blog, as well as a book Dejusticia recently published, Rodrigo Uprimny and I discuss our position on these substantive issues in greater detail).

 The system is far from perfect.
 We must accept that.
 But as Richard Dicker says, “throwing justice under the bus is not the way to go”.
 In the end, if the Rome system fails, not only will the ICC or the Prosecutor fail; the international community will have failed to provide a rational mechanisms to confront massive and atrocious violence.
 And this failure will be entirely ours.

-* Nelson Camilo Sánchez is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+* Nelson Camilo Sánchez is a researcher at the Center for Law, Justice and Society (Dejusticia).